 Talk with Professor Hans Ulrich Gumbrecht on ht Friday, February 29, 2008.
 Professor Hans Ulrich Gumbrecht is the Albert Guérard Professor in Literature and Professor of French & Italian and Comparative Literature at Stanford University.
 He also holds a courtesy appointment in the Department of Spanish and Portuguese, and is affiliated with the Department of German Studies, and the Program in Modern Thought & Literature.
 His areas of interests are Medieval "literature" and culture; Spanish, French, German, and Italian literatures since the Renaissance; Argentinian and Brazilian literatures in the 19th and 20th centuries; Aesthetics; History of Ideas, History of Scholarship.
 Among his many publications are worth mentioning the books: Making Sense in Life and Literature (Minneapolis: University of Minnesota Press, 1992).
 Preface by Wlad Godzich.
 In 1926.
 Living at the Edge of Time.
 (Cambridge: Harvard University Press, 1997) [Portuguese translation entitled Em 1926.
 Vivendo no Limite do Tempo (Rio de Janeiro: Editora Record, 1999)], The Powers of Philology.
 Dynamics of Textual Scholarship.
 (Urbana and Chicago: University of Illinois Press, 2003) [Spanish translation forthcoming at Editorial Iberoamericana, Mexico City], and the Production of Presence.
 What Meaning Cannot Convey (Stanford UP, 2004).
-For his current projects see his web page and his Books at Amazon.com.
+For his current projects see his Books at Amazon.com.

 Sponsored by the Spanish and Portuguese Department